dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

        .. figure:: figure/insert_suggestion.png

          Click on the icon of a paper with +/- to “Insert a Suggestion”.
+	 The line
-The line will be quoted and the reviewer can enter their suggestion below.
-Then, click on the “Add Single Comment” button, so that the requestor will get an email letting them know the reviewer has made a suggested change.
+         will be quoted and the reviewer can enter their suggestion below.
+	 Then, click on
+         the “Add Single Comment” button, so that the requestor will get an email letting them know the reviewer has made a suggested change.

     b.
-Or, a reviewer can edit the file directly on the web by clicking on the “...” icon (three dots) in the right hand corner next to “Viewed” icon and select “Edit file”.
+Or, a reviewer can edit the file directly on the web by clicking on the “...” icon (three dots) in the right hand corner next to the “Viewed” icon and selecting “Edit file”.

        .. figure:: figure/how_to_edit_file.png